 The revised ammonia criteria protect sensitive freshwater mussels and snails, including other aquatic species.
 Current information indicates that freshwater mussels and snails are present in many waterbodies across Oregon.
 The adopted criteria are expressed as Total Ammonia Nitrogen (NH3 and NH4) and continue to be dependent on the pH and temperature of water.

-Prior to initiating this rulemaking, DEQ met with a number of stakeholder groups to discuss EPA’s latest ammonia recommendations and its potential application to Oregon waterbodies.
-Feedback received indicated that generally, EPA’s recommendations are appropriate for Oregon and that DEQ should move forward quickly to adopt such revisions.
-Given this input, DEQ is not forming an advisory committee for this rulemaking.
-Members of the public will have an opportunity to provide comments on the rulemaking as part of the public comment process.
-See anticipated rulemaking schedule below:
+Before starting this rulemaking, DEQ met with stakeholders to discuss EPA’s latest ammonia recommendations and its potential application to Oregon waterbodies.
+Feedback received indicated that generally, EPA’s recommendations are appropriate for Oregon and that DEQ should move forward quickly to adopt revisions.
+Given this input, DEQ did not form an advisory committee for this rulemaking.

 Stay informed about the ammonia rulemaking by clicking the green envelope at the top left corner of this page to be added to DEQ’s mailing list for water quality standards rulemaking.
 Information related to the ammonia rulemaking will also be added to this website as it becomes available.